k3min/hashbang/README.md

 Hashbang will also search for a `<a href="#!/..."></a>` which represents the current **collection**, and give it an `.active` class.

+-

+It's also possible to run Hashbang without the PHP and database if you just store the generated JSON files on your server, and change `HB.endpoint` to something like *data/:handle.json*.

 Support
 -------